corbett-mcguire/homework2/README.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the cloned directory.
-1. Fulfill the listed requirements.
+1. Fulfill the listed requirements in the prompt.

-Starter code is available in [`lib/challenge.js`](lib/challenge.js).
-You are required to turn in your submission by making a pull request on the original repository.
+Starter code is available in the prompt located in [`lib/challenge.js`](lib/challenge.js). *Be sure to link the `.js` file before you begin!* You are required to turn in your submission by making a pull request on the original repository.

 **Make one commit for each prompt**